-Republic have the 'fight and grit' to beat Canada
+Republic have 'fight and grit' to beat Canada

 Farrelly added that she has dealt with her own anxieties when stepping on the pitch and she has "been battling her own mind".

+"Personally, I have a fear of letting people down," she said.
 "I want to be perfect and good and great all the time.

-"I've felt nothing but support but I want to make the fans proud, make this country proud, make the girls proud.
+"I've felt nothing but support, but I want to make the fans proud, make this country proud, make the girls proud.

 "I think the way my brain has worked up until this point, it can turn support and belief into pressure.